kolkhis/tech-notes/golang/misc.md

 If your program doesn't explicitly import any packages, it can only use builtin functions and types (`make`, `chan`, `map`, `for`, `range`, `go`, `func`, `close`, and `println`), which do not require an import statement.

+## Pain Point

+Go modules are the biggest pain point of Go.
+`go mod tidy` doesn't do what it's supposed to do.
+Managing dependencies sometimes needs to be done manually in a `go.mod` file.